-To help celebrate our 30th year of practice together, 2019, members of our community have shared their stories with us.
+To help celebrate our 30th year of practice together, sangha members are sharing their stories.
 What brought me to the practice?
 What keeps me coming back?
 We will be posting them here throughout the year.

 “The first time I visited the Washington Mindfulness Community I was newly married and transient in the DC area.
 When I returned to D.C. after years in foreign countries without a Sangha, I returned to WMC.
 At first, I only attended the first part of the evening, which is the sitting and walking meditation, and skipped the dharma discussion to get home to my family.
 But after those first abridged visits, I slept so peacefully, and my then four year old son began to notice the calm that I felt.